armbian/build/documentation/general-faq.md

 - **(M)** means mirror download
 - **(R)** means root file system changes.
 Sometimes you need to download and install this file too.

+# Which kernel to use?

+For a headless server or light console / desktop operations mainline kernel (3.19.x and higher) is recommended.
+If you need support for advanced graphics, audio, IR, NAND, ... you should stick with 3.4.

 # How to prepare SD card?